Serving You and The State of Florida

 Eviction Attorneys in Florida

 Evictions don’t always go smoothly.
-If you are a landlord or tenant dealing with an ongoing eviction dispute, call the Lopez Law Group today at 727-933-0015 for a free consultation.
+If you are a landlord or tenant dealing with an ongoing eviction dispute, call the Lopez Law Group today at 727-933-0015 for a case evaluation.
 Our landlord and tenant attorneys are ready to review your case and guide you through complicated litigation processes.

 - Legal Services in Florida